Europe Japan Research Centre

 欧日研究会

-The Europe Japan Research Centre (EJRC) was launched in 2001 and, since then, has brought over 200 academics, artists and other performers from around the world to Oxford Brookes for scholarly talks and other public events.
+The Europe Japan Research Centre (EJRC) was launched in 2001 and, since then, has brought over 200 academics, artists and other performers from around the world to Oxford Brookes University for scholarly talks and other public events.
 In addition to this seminar series, the EJRC has hosted research conferences, supported visiting researchers, and published occasional papers.
-At the postgraduate level, we support students working on various aspects of Japanese Studies through the Masters by Research degree as well as through independent Mphil/PhD research.
+At the postgraduate level, we support students working on various aspects of Japanese Studies through the Japanese by Research MA degree as well as through independent Mphil/PhD research.

 EJRC has become a home for researchers in Japanese Studies across the Faculty of Humanities and Social Sciences with a wide range of research expertise, including Japanese cinema, linguistics, language pedagogy, religions of Japan, modern Japanese history, and contemporary Japanese culture.